Circulation by microwave-induced vortex transport for signal isolation: Vortex-based nonreciprocity

 Accordingly, we define the directional function for the difference in $\phi_{i}^{mn}$ variables modulo $2\pi$ as

-to allow us to plot the behavior of potential local vortices for different values of $m,\ n,$ and $A$, including the existence or absence of vortex circulation and what direction. $\Theta$ takes the value +1 for clockwise circulation, -1 for counterclockwise circulation, and 0 for no circulation (absence of a local vortex).
-The directionality of vortex circulation associated with the two-state superpositions $0-1$ and $0-2$ as a function of $A$ are shown in Figs.~\ref{fig:directions}c and Fig.~\ref{fig:directions}d, respectively.
+to allow us to plot the behavior of potential local vortices for different values of $m,\ n,$ and $A$, including the existence or absence of vortex circulation and what direction. $\Theta^{mn}$ takes the value +1 for clockwise circulation, -1 for counterclockwise circulation, and 0 for no circulation (absence of a local vortex).
+The directionality of vortex circulation associated with the two-state superpositions $0-1$ and $0-2$ as a function of $A$ are shown in Figs.~\ref{fig:directions}d and \ref{fig:directions}e, respectively.